KittyKatCoding/Lesson5/README.md

-The default gateway is 192.168.0.1 and the subnet is 255.255.255.0 The ip addresses are assigned by the AXE5400 Tr-Band Wi-Fi 6E Router DHCP Server The Brother Printer has a reserved IP address of 192.168.0.113
+The default gateway is 192.168.0.1 and the subnet is 255.255.255.0 The ip addresses are assigned by the AXE5400 Tr-Band Wi-Fi 6E Router DHCP Server The Brother Printer has a reserved IP address of 192.168.0.113 The DHCP Pool is 192.168.0.2 - 192.168.0.253
+Address lease time is 120 minutes
+This is because I do not want IPv4 address exhaustion for if I have a lot of people connected for a party.
 ### IP Addresses of Connected Client Devices
 | Device Info | Interface |
 | :--- | :---: |